agahkarakuzu/svds/Pearson.md

 ## Description

-SVDS standard for visualizing a scatter plot linked to a Pearson's product-moment correlation (PPMC) statistic.
+SVDS for visualizing a scatter plot linked to a Pearson's product-moment correlation (PPMC) statistic.

 ## Format